jazir555/WP-Admin-Cache/README.md

 Provides debug logs (with basic log rotation when exceeding 5MB) for troubleshooting cache-related events.

-# Performance Optimizations

-Avoids large SQL LIKE queries by using a refined query and cleanup mechanism for expired transients.

 # Early Plugin Initialization

 Optionally moves itself to the top of the active plugins list for optimal operation.